 Rotary Youth Camp of North Florida, Inc.

-RYC is a 28 year old, free summer camp program for children 7-18 with physical disabilities who cannot otherwise attend camp.
-Tri State Christian Camp in Defuniak Springs, Florida, is used as a facility to host the 100+ children who come overnight for one week, based on their age.
+RYC is a 30 year old, free overnight summer camp program for children 6-22+ with physical disabilities who cannot otherwise attend camp.
+Tri State Christian Camp in Defuniak Springs, Florida, is used as a facility to host the 125+ children who come for one week, based on their age.
 The camp is open for the month of July.
 Counselors:campers ratio is never less than 2:1; there is a full time nurse and medications are administered.
-Children engage in a full range of recreation, including swimming
+Children engage in a full range of recreation, including swimmin